What Are Reflexes?

-A reflex is an involuntary movement excited in response to a stimulus transmitted to the nerve centre in the brain or spinal cord.
+A reflex is an involuntary movement executed in response to a stimulus transmitted to the nerve centre in the brain or spinal cord.
 Naturally, if movement results, the brain will become aware of such movement and can regulate it somewhat, but the brain cannot control it.
 For example, when you trip and fall, reflexes automatically command your hands and arms to reach out and break your fall, and your muscles will contract throughout your body to minimize injury.
-Reflexes perform many jobs for our central nervous system.
-They protect us from danger, they help us move our body and they help us see.
+Reflexes perform many essential jobs for our central nervous system.
+They protect us from danger, they help us move our body and they help us to see.

-Having good reflexes aids performance in sports, exercise, and everyday physical activities like crossing the street, driving and working while poor reflexes can be an underlying reason for faulty movement and injury.
-Some people have faster reflexes and reaction time than others.
-However, you can improve your reflexes by doing exercises specific to the reflex that you want to improve.
-For example, drummers who want to improve the speed of their finger and hand reflexes would practice hand and finger exercises.
+There are some very practical ways in which you can improve your reflexes and reaction time.
+If you were a drummer for example, and you wanted to improve the speed of your finger and hand reflexes you could practice hand and finger exercises.
 People who play a sport that involves running should do exercises that improve reflexes in their feet, calves and knees.
 Your reaction time can become reflective if you practice exercises designed to stimulate reflex responses.

 Running is an effective way to improve all of your reflexes.
 Running through a winding track or an unfamiliar area forces your brain to constantly assess all of your surroundings such as upcoming obstacles and uneven terrain to avoid slips and falls.